(FL 00 51 c.v.)

 - Moderately early

-The Florida Elyana variety possesses a robust yet compact plant.
-It demonstrates excellent overall disease resistance, making it adaptable to difficult growing conditions.
+The Florida Elyana (FL 00 51) strawberry variety possesses a robust yet compact plant.
+The variety demonstrates excellent overall disease resistance, making it adaptable to difficult growing conditions.

 *Characteristics may vary depending on weather conditions, day length, soil type and location.